 Skip to main content

 Once your Cell is built and tested, you can embed it directly into your product using the configuration tools provided.
-OpenSesame supports both Automatic and Manual configuration modes, along with three framework options: HTML, Next.js, and React Native.
-Screenshot 2025-10-16 at 11.36.20 AM.png
+OpenSesame supports both Automatic and Manual Configuration modes, along with three framework options: HTML, Next.js, and React Native.

 1. Automatic Configuration

-Automatic configuration provides a pre-generated code snippet that includes your Cell ID and placeholders for user data.
-You can copy this snippet and paste it directly into your app.
+Automatic configuration provides a pre-generated code snippet that includes your Cell ID, placeholders for user data, and an auth token.
 Steps:

 1. Select Automatic Configuration.